An Automatic Guidance and Quality Assessment System for Doppler Imaging of Umbilical Artery: Abstract

 \section{Abstract}

-In fetal ultrasound screening, Doppler images on the umbilical artery (UA) are important for monitoring blood supply through the umbilical cord.
-However, to capture UA Doppler images, a number of steps need to be done correctly: placing the gate at a proper location in the ultrasound image to obtain blood flow waveforms, and judging the Doppler waveform quality.
-Both of these rely on the operator's experience.
-The shortage of experienced sonographers thus creates a demand for machine assistance.
-We propose an automatic system to fill this gap.
-Using a modified Faster R-CNN we obtain an algorithm that suggests Doppler flow gate locations.
-We subsequently assess the Doppler waveform quality.
-We validate the proposed system on 657 scans from a national ultrasound screening database.
-The experimental results demonstrate that our system is useful in guiding operators for UA Doppler image capture and quality assessment. \keywords{Fetal Ultrasound \and Doppler Waveform.}
+Examination of the umbilical artery with Doppler ultrasonography is performed to investigate blood supply to the fetus through the umbilical cord, which is vital for the monitoring of fetal health.
+Such examination involves several steps that must be performed correctly: identifying suitable sites on the umbilical artery for the measurement, acquiring the blood flow curve in the form of a Doppler spectrum, and ensuring compliance to a set of quality standards.
+These steps rely heavily on the operator's skill, and the shortage of experienced sonographers has thus created a demand for machine assistance.
+In this work, we propose an automatic system to fill the gap.
+By using a modified Faster R-CNN network, we obtain an algorithm that can suggest locations suitable for Doppler measurement.
+Meanwhile, we have also developed a method for assessment of the Doppler spectrum's quality.
+The proposed system is validated on 657 images from a national ultrasound screening database, with results demonstrating its potential as a guidance system. \keywords{Fetal Ultrasound \and Umbilical Artery \and Doppler Imaging}